How to Test Carbon Monoxide Alarm?

 • CO detectors may require battery changes.
 We recommend yearly battery changes.

-Can I Use My Car Exhaust to Test My CO Detector?
+Can I Use Car Exhaust to Test a CO Detector?

 The most IMPORTANT rule regarding your carbon monoxide detector or meter is to never expose it to engine exhaust gas.
 I repeat: